 There is a ton of debate on whether or not we should be fishing during the spawn.
 The argument against fishing for Bass on beds is that you are disrupting the spawning process and as a result, harming the future population of Bass.

 However, studies have shown that anglers have very little effect on the Bass population during the spawn.
-A 4 year study run by the Florida Fish and Wildlife Conservation Commission showed that bed fishing has very little impact on how successful individual nests are or the numbers of next generation of bass produced.
+A report released by the University of Florida states that bed fishing has limited harm on the individual bass beds, but however it does not have a negative affect on the population as a whole.
 The fact of the matter is we just aren’t good enough to catch enough Bass to harm the population.
 Whether or not you should fish for bass on bed or catch spawning Bass is going to be up to the individual angler.

 Catching Bass During the Spawn

 Whether you’re new to the sport or a seasoned angler who knows their local pond inside and out, I hope this post has given you some new info to catch spawning bass.
 If you’re interested in catching Bass in the early spring check out this post on the best early spring bass lures.